-CBSE exams begin tomorrow, February 15, 2025.
-The Central Board of Secondary Education (CBSE) has outlined a dress code for examinees.
+The Central Board of Secondary Education (CBSE) released a notification outlining the dress code for examinees before the examination.
 Regular students must wear their school uniform.
 Private candidates are permitted to wear light clothing.
 All students should ensure they have all necessary materials, including appropriate attire and stationery, prepared in advance to avoid any inconvenience during the exam.

-Students appearing for CBSE board exams 2025 will be subjected to extensive and compulsory physical frisking before entering the examination centre.
+Students appearing for CBSE board exams 2025 are subjected to extensive and compulsory physical frisking before entering the examination centre.
 Candidates who choose to wear excessively bulky clothing or accessories can create challenges for invigilators attempting to ensure that no resources, such as paper or electronic devices, are concealed.

 Regular school students should attend the CBSE Board Class 10 and CBSE Class 12 exams in school uniform only.